Solution to Writing Obstacle No. 32:

 Many average people have accomplished extraordinary things through their commitment and passion.
 Through hard work, they developed skills that were not innate.

 Maybe you are smart enough, or maybe you aren’t.
 But if you care deeply about what you are doing, it may not matter.
-In the timeless words of that great sage of the Harry Potter book series, Professor Albus Dumbledore, “It is our choices, Harry, that show what we truly are, far more than our abilities” (Rowling 1998).
+Often, passion will carry you when bare skills won’t.

 Years ago, an activist said to me, “Do we wish we had someone better than you, Wendy, to do this research—someone with more languages, more knowledge, more training?
 Sure.
 But we don’t have that person, so you are it.
 Stop whining and get on with it.”
 His words were among the kindest anyone has ever said to me—they enabled me to shift from self-consciousness to work-consciousness.